Is Your Car Insurance Tax Deductible in 2025?

 2. Non-Qualifying and Personal Use

-Some types of driving do not meet IRS criteria for business deductions and cannot be claimed as tax-deductible vehicle expenses:
+Some types of driving do not meet the IRS guidelines for business deductions.

-- Commuting between home and a permanent workplace, no matter the distance.
+• Commuting between home and a permanent workplace.

-- Carrying tools or displaying business advertising during personal trips does not convert the use into deductible business travel.
+• Carrying tools or displaying business advertising during personal trips.
+This does not qualify for business use.

 What’s the difference between Standard Mileage Deduction and Actual Vehicle Expense Write Offs?